 (A listing of the cluster number that each station belongs to can be gotten by the following code.)

-The efficacy of the analyis in regionalizing or grouping the stations can be gauged usigns plots and a analysis that looks at the “separation” of the groups of stations.
+The efficacy of the analyis in regionalizing or grouping the stations can be gauged using plots and a analysis that looks at the “separation” of the groups of stations.

-Note how many of the histograms seem multimodal–this is a clear sign of inhomogeneity of the clusters.
+Note how the histograms for some of the clusters seem multimodal multimodal–this is a clear sign of inhomogeneity of the clusters.
 Let’s see how the clusters differ.
-This can be done via discriminant analysis, which (like PCA) defines some new variables with desireable properties, in this case, new variables that maximally “spread out” the groups along the new variable axes:
+This can be done via discriminant analysis Discriminant Analysis, which (like PCA) defines some new variables with desirable properties, in this case, new variables that maximally “spread out” the groups along the new variable axes:

 cluster_lda1 <- lda(clusternum ~ tjan + tjul + tann + pjan + pjul + pann)